-Arthritis is an inflammation in several joints of the body and is a term used broadly to describe several conditions.
+Arthritis is the Inflammation of several joints of the body.
+It is a term that can be used broadly to describe several medical conditions and more than 40 million people have symptoms of this medical condition.

-Women generally suffer from arthritis more than men, but that really depends on the type, and men should be well aware of Arthritis symptoms.
+Women generally suffer more than men, but that really depends on the type, and men should be well aware of Arthritis symptoms.

-Management of symptoms and disease often depend on type of arthritis and underlying conditions.
+Management of many of the symptoms and this disease often depend on the specific type as well as other underlying medical conditions.

 - Pain in one or more joints